Need some academic assistance?

 So your first week of classes is done and dusted!
 You should be starting to get a feel for academic life at the University of Auckland and maybe you’ve already identified a couple of areas you need help with.

 Need a hand with note-taking, essay writing or other study skills?
-Libraries and Learning Services is more than a collection of books – find out more about the online resources offered, including finding information, reading effectively, referencing basics, paraphrasing, and more.
+Libraries and Learning Services is more than a collection of books – find out more about getting started with your library, the online resources offered, including finding information, reading effectively, referencing basics, paraphrasing, and more.

 One of the biggest challenges for university students is learning how to manage your time effectively.
 Check out this great online tool to get ahead of the game.